portlandcodeschool/js-night/fall-syllabus.md

-# General Notes by CL:

-Problems that we had in the summer iteration of the course:
--   Too much disconnect between the client and server pieces, students didn't seem to know what-code-ran-where nor did some of them understand what the point of a server was and the fact that it ran independently of the browser
--   Students like assignments were unrelated to "real problems", were "too mathematical", "too difficult", and had difficulty starting the assignments
--   Students definitely were treating Backbone and Express as magic.
-Seems like a lot of things started to become incantations by the end of the course
--   Some students didn't feel like they were getting their hands dirty through all the various pieces even towards the end of the capstone.
-Some weaker students appealing to experience they already had in front-end design rather than doing new things.

-My proposed modifications to the curriculm/syllabus, based upon discussions we instructors have had, are as follows.
-I argue that we address the issues above as follows:

--   Flipping the order of the client and server material appeals to visual understanding of how code functions, gives students more immediate visceral feedback about what their code does, and makes a better intermmediate stepping stone towards programming of entire applications
--   Spending more time up front on Backbone early on allows for mini-projects as assignments that can, in essence, be used to test out an individual's ideas on capstone projects in advance.
--   By presenting just *one* way to do server side programming we'll hopefully both buy time and get more conceptual clarity on how that one way actually works
--   We pare down the amount of middleware used in Express, per conversations with Dan, and thus the amount of time that needs to be spent on middleware.
--   We pare down the amount of time spent on automation

-The underlying philosophy here is that we want to keep the number of moving parts students need to understand to a minimum and that entails charting out a very specific path to building a full client-and-server application.

 # Week:

 -   Lecture:
     -   JS Console; Expressions, Operators;
     -   Variables, Assignment, Scope;
     -   Primitive types; String concatenation; Auto-conversion
-    -   CL's comments:
-        -   can probably spend less time on auto-conversion so early
-        -   say less about scope up front, since it doesn't make much sense without functions

 -   Lecture:
     -   Array basics, indexing
     -   Conditionals & Branching; Truthiness; Boolean/Branching Operators (`&&`, `||`);
     -   ScratchPad; Blocks; Loops (`while`, `for`); `console.log`;
     -   Function basics: parameters, return values, definition vs. call;
-    -   CL's comments:
-        -   add in more on scope when we get to function definitions
-        -   maybe less on scratchpad?
-That's my own bias because I find it to be having annoying quirks

 # Week: